varigence/docs/bimlflex/user-guide/data-mart-templates.md

 #### Introduction to PIT and BRG

 Point in time tables and bridge tables are ancillary tables used to make querying from a data vault significantly easier and more efficient.
-How these tables are utilised is more dependent on each individual BI solution but how they are implemented in BimlFlex is fairly straight forward.
+How these tables are utilized is more dependent on each individual BI solution but how they are implemented in BimlFlex is fairly straight forward.
 This example will point out the Hubs and Links of interest and BimlFlex generate the necessary components.

 #### Bridge tables Introduction